3a632062/segway/README.md

 # Segway
-This repository will hold code for robots balancing on two wheels, made with various robotics platforms.
+This repository holds code for robots that balance on two wheels, made with various robotics platforms.

-This code will eventually supersede all of the programs for balancing robots currently available on [Robotsquare] (http://robotsquare.com).
-If you're not sure how to use this code, please refer to the existing code and associated tutorials for now.

 ## Currently available platforms